 \blockquote{\emph{ Jan 6th will be D-Day.}}

 Regarding Poal \snews, discussions focus on COVID and the Bill Gates conspiracy~\cite{gatevaccine} as the bigrams ``billion dollar,'' ``gate vaccine,'' ``bill gate,'' and ``gate foundation'' feature prominently.
-Other discussions focus on John F. Kennedy and his son, Kennedy Jr., not surprising as QAnon adherents believe that Kennedy Jr., is alive and would be the next US Vice-president, along with Donald Trump as President~\cite{jfkennedy2022jr}.
+Other discussions focus on John F. Kennedy and his son, Kennedy Jr. (a common QAnon belief that Kennedy Jr. is alive and a Donald Trump ally~\cite{jfkennedy2022jr}).
 Users also refer to the founder of WikiLeaks, Julian Assange.
-Overall, we find that discussions on \snews tend to be very conspiratory.
-After the Voat shutdown announcement, discussions focus on COVID, Christmas wishes, American news, and white people.
-Although in small frequency, the Voat shutdown event also appears in the top ten most popular bigrams on Poal \snews.
+Overall, discussions on \snews tend to be very conspiratory.
+After the Voat shutdown announcement, discussions focus on COVID-19, Christmas wishes, American news, and ``white people.''
+Although in small frequency, the Voat shutdown event also appears in the top ten popular bigrams on Poal \snews.

-\descr{Key Findings.} This part of our analysis exposed Poal as a platform that hosts potentially dangerous individuals.
-Poal users, of which half are Voat migrands, discussed and organized the January 6th insurrection to the US Capitol before it took place.
-Importantly, we find that the \snews subverse is not as active as the QAnon-focused subverses on Poal.
-Similarly to Voat~\cite{mekacher2022can}, we show that Poal is a platform that hosts controversial discussions and communities.
+\descr{Key Findings.} We exposed Poal as a platform that hosts potentially dangerous individuals and controversial discussions.
+Poal users, half of which are Voat migrants, discussed and organized the January 6th insurrection at the US Capitol \emph{before} it took place.
+Last, \snews is far less active than the QAnon-focused subverses.